Abeautifulsnow/awesomeLibrary/README.md

 * [retry-go](https://github.com/avast/retry-go) - Simple golang library for retry mechanism
 * [answer](https://github.com/answerdev/answer) - About An open-source knowledge based community software.
 You can use it to quickly build your Q&A community for product technical support, customer support, user communication, and more.
 * [clipboard](https://github.com/golang-design/clipboard) - cross-platform clipboard package that supports accessing text and image in Go
+* [gf](https://github.com/gogf/gf) - GoFrame is a modular, powerful, high-performance and enterprise-class application development framework of Golang.
+* [consul](https://github.com/hashicorp/consul) - Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.

 ### python
 * [fastapi](https://github.com/tiangolo/fastapi) 高性能api框架